frcdesign/FRCDesign.org/docs/design-guide/stages/stage1/1C-gearboxes.md

 - 0.196 inches = #10-32 bolt (hardware standard) close fit hole.
 As #10-32 hardware is standardized for most COTS parts, we try to exclusively use this except where stronger 1/4-20 bolts are needed
 - 1.127 inches = Rounded hex bearing hole.
 This size may change depending on your team's machining tolerances.
 Ask someone more experienced if they know, otherwise use this reference number.

+**CIM Class Motor Dimensions**

+- Kraken, Vortex, Neo, CIM
-- 60mm = CIM class Motor Diameter (Kraken, Vortex, Neo, etc)
+- 60mm = Motor diameter
-- 2 inches = Motor Mounting Hole Circle
+- 2 inches = Mounting hole circle
-- 0.8 inches = Motor Center hole
+- 0.8 inches = Center hole

 The pitch diameter is the diameter of the gear where if two pitch diameters are touching, allows the gears to perfectly mesh.